defold/doc/docs/en/manuals/editor-scripts-ui.md

 ### Dialog-related components

 To show a dialog, you need to use `editor.ui.show_dialog` function.
-It expects a **`dialog`** component function expects a component, which defines the main structure of Defold dialogs: `title`, `header`, `content` and `buttons`.
-Dialog component is a bit special, because you can't use it as a child of another component, because it represents a window, not a UI element. `header` and `content` are usual components though.
+It expects a **`dialog`** component that defines the main structure of Defold dialogs: `title`, `header`, `content` and `buttons`.
+Dialog component is a bit special: you can't use it as a child of another component, because it represents a window, not a UI element. `header` and `content` are usual components though.

 Dialog buttons are special too: they are created using **`dialog_button`** component.
 Unlike usual buttons, dialog buttons don't have `on_pressed` callback.
 Instead, they define a `result` prop with a value that will be returned by the `editor.ui.show_dialog` function when the dialog is closed.
 Dialog buttons also define `cancel` and `default` boolean props: button with a `cancel` prop is triggered when user presses <kbd>Escape</kbd> or closes the dialog with the OS close button, and `default` button is triggered when the user presses <kbd>Enter</kbd>.
-Same Dialog button may have both `cancel` and `default` props set to `true`.
+A dialog button may have both `cancel` and `default` props set to `true` at the same time.

 ### Utility components